 The Law Society has responded to the Ministry of Justice proposals to close 91 courts and tribunals in England and Wales.

-The Law Society has published its response to the Justice Committee's inquiry into courts and tribunals fees and charges.
+The Law Society has provided the Justice Committee (the Committee) with evidence in response to its inquiry into courts and tribunals fees and charges.

 The Law Society welcomes the Ministry of Justice's review of the impact of Employment Tribunal fees.

 The Law Society has given evidence to the House of Lords Select Committee reviewing the implementation of the Equality Act in relation to disability.